prestoalvarez/zk-pig/README.md

 ### Logging

-To configure logging you can set
+To configure logging, you can set:
 - `--log-level` to configure verbosity (`debug`, `info`, `warn`, `error`)
 - `--log-format` to switch between `json` and `text`.
 For example: